-ESB Lodge opens its inaugural season on April 2, 2017, and will finally allow saltwater anglers quick and easy access to the last frontier of Caribbean flats fishing – Espiritu Santo Bay.
+ESB Lodge opened its inaugural season on April 2, 2017, and finally allowed saltwater anglers quick and easy access to the last frontier of Caribbean flats fishing – Espiritu Santo Bay.
 This fishery can provide fantastic action for all four of the Caribbean’s famous flats species – permit, tarpon, bonefish, and snook.
-This is "Grand Slam” country!
+This is “Super Grand Slam” country!

 ESB was first discovered in 1518 by Juan de Grijalba, just a few days after the discovery of Ascension Bay.
 Grijalba was the nephew of the famous conquistador Diego Velazquez.
 He followed Velazquez in the conquest of Cuba in 1511, and in 1518 Velazquez sent Grijalba to be the first to explore the Yucatan Peninsula.
 Grijalba set sail from Cuba with four ships and about 200 men, exploring the peninsula and mapping the bays, rivers, and estuaries that today are renowned sanctuaries for permit, tarpon, snook and bonefish.
 He discovered Espiritu Santo Bay on Pentecost Day (May 24, 1518), hence the name Espiritu Santo Bay, “Bay of the Holy Spirit”.